 The reserve estimate for the Jiama Project underground mine is based on a combination of Sub Level Open Stoping with Paste fill, Room and Pillar and Cut and Fill.
-The mineral reserve estimate is summarised in Table 1-10 which are inclusive of the modifying factors for mining recovery and dilution.
+The mineral reserve estimate is summarised below which are inclusive of the modifying factors for mining recovery and dilution.